0x1mahmoud/0x1-XSS/WRITE-UP.md

 First Vulnerability(1), I've discovered Cross-Site Scripting (XSS) Vulnerability.
 Also, can be modified as Improper Neutralization of Input During Web Page Generation (Cross-site Scripting). once I have created a user and then logged in.
 I saw I can access the other users by just typing their username Instead of my username.
-Then I saw the source code the username self parameter so i have executed the XSS payload which I was able to print the user cookie in the attached picture
+Then I saw the source code the username self parameter so i have executed the XSS payload which I was able to print the "user cookie" in the attached picture
 In CWE:
 - CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')

 Second Vulnerability(2), I discovered Server-Side Template Injection (SSTI) Vulnerability.
-Also, it can be modified as Improper Neutralization of Directives in Statically Saved Code (Static Code Injection). i was a user and able to see the DB config by executing the SSTI payload once I have entered I saw the configuration As well as I confirm that it prints the ID command and I saw it's a root in the attached picture In CWE:
+Also, it can be modified as Improper Neutralization of Directives in Statically Saved Code (Static Code Injection). i was a user and able to see the DB config by executing the SSTI payload once I have entered I saw the configuration As well as I confirm that it prints the ID command and I saw it's a "root" in the attached picture In CWE:
 - CWE-96: Improper Neutralization of Directives in Statically Saved Code ('Static Code Injection')